robertZaufall/mindmanager_ai/readme.md

 pip install --upgrade httpx
 powershell -ExecutionPolicy Bypass -File .\macro_registration.ps1
 ```
-Check in MindManager, if the macros are available (right click on topic).
+Check in registry and MindManager, if the macros are available (right click on topic).
 Hint: The macro list is ordered according to the GUID-string, not the macro name.

 ![Registry](doc/windows_registry.png)